carrliitos/carrliitos.github.io/_portfolio/portfolio-1.md

 **Under construction**

-Flying a single drone is hard.
-A swarm of them?
-Even harder.

-That's why for my capstone project, I am using a combination of PyGame and OpenCV to control a swarm of drones.

-This project aims to develop a coordinated drone swarm system using Bitcraze's CrazyFlie drones, employing a hierarchical architecture with a **mothership** (leader drone) and **multiple child drones** (followers).
-The objective is to achieve synchronized and adaptive swarm behaviors for complex tasks such as mapping, patrolling, search-and-rescue, and collaborative exploration.
+In my capstone project I develop a proof-of-concept Crazyflie 2.x drone swarm system, where multiple drones equipped with the Flowdeck V2 fly in coordinated patterns.
+Instead of a hardware mothership drone, an external computer vision "mothership" (implemented with a webcam and OpenCV) detects objects and motion in the environment, processes this information, and issues commands to the swarm.

+The objective is to demonstrate real-time swarm behaviors guided by vision-based input, enabling applications such as mapping, object tracking, and search-and-rescue scenarios.